Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ![Decimation Filter Chain](Images/DecimationChain.svg "Decimation Filter Chain")

-1. Open MATLAB by typing `model_composer`.
-The path to the various blocksets of Model Composer are automatically added.
+1. Open MATLAB® by typing `model_composer`.
+The path to the Model Composer block sets load automatically.
-2. In order to initialize the tutorial environment, type `setupLab` in the **MATLAB** command window.
+2. Type `setupLab`in the **MATLAB** command window to initialize the tutorial environment.

 This function includes the directory ``LabUtils`` in the search path, and runs the filter coefficients initialization.
-The output in the MATLAB command window is:
+The output in the MATLAB® command window is:

 ```
 >> setupLab